 Flow requires multiple drafts to establish.
 Overtime, the main idea of each paragraph becomes clear and then you can decide how well it supports your thesis statement.
 If it doesn't effectively support it, consider deleting the paragraph.
 Also consider reordering your paragraphs in your drafts.
 See which order most effectively supports your thesis.

-Many students own a copy of The St. Martin's Handbook - 8th edition because it is required for WRIT 101, 102, and 104.
-This book has a great deal of information about organizing ideas and developing an effective structure:
+Many students own a copy of The St. Martin's Handbook - 9th edition because it is required for WRIT 1101, 1102, and 1104.
+This book has a great deal of information about organizing ideas and developing an effective structure.
+Look up "thesis" in the index in the back of the book.